web-music-score/wms/README.md

 version update.
 As the project matures there might be less major updates, and more minor updates and patches.

+## Version 5 Update

+Version 5.0.0 changed audio interface so that audio modules are independent moudles not dependant of the lib.
+Now they can be used in browser environment as separate iife module.

+For more info, see sections [Browser Modules](#browser-modules) and [Instruments](#instruments)

+## Help Wanted

+If someone has piano or keyboard and can record samples for me I'd be happy to add a new instrument.
+For the classical guitar instrument I recorded notes `E2`, `A2`, `D3`, `G3`, `B3`, `E4`,
+`A4`, `E5` and `A5`.
+Something similar would be ok but it is not limited to that.
+I use mp3 files e.g. "E2.mp3", etc. My email is available on [GitHub](https://github.com/pahkasoft) for signed in visitors.

 ## Installation

 ```sh